About The MINA Project

 The MINA Project is an equity-led initiative of the Learning Enrichment Foundation.
 It is the namesake of a Canadian immigrant woman who overcame societal barriers to help provide better economic opportunities for her children while also contributing to the improvement of her community.

-The MINA Project provides access to career-related experiential learning, soft skills development, and access to summer internships for youth that lack access or face barriers to opportunity.
-The project challenges inequalities and systemic barriers faced by racialized and Indigenous youth of any sexual orientation through employer engagement, mentoring, skills development, building of social capital, and access to economic opportunities.
+The MINA Project provides access to career-related experiential learning, soft skills development, and access to summer internships for youth who lack access or face barriers to opportunity.
+The project challenges inequalities and systemic barriers faced by racialized and Indigenous youth of any sexual orientation through employer engagement, mentoring, skills development, the building of social capital, and access to economic opportunities.

 The MINA Project will inspire the emerging workforce while supporting our professional industries by helping to build a diverse and inclusive talent pipeline through two programs: Inspiring Futures and Inspiring Work.